Many people are not sure what hyperbaric oxygen therapy is used for.

 As for the number of treatments, it is different——

-For example, in the treatment of acute diseases such as acute poisoning, mild symptoms generally improve significantly after 3 to 5 treatments, while acute severe or chronic diseases require multiple treatments, generally 12 to 15 treatments are a course of treatment;
+For example, in the treatment of acute diseases such as acute poisoning, mild symptoms generally improve significantly after 3 to 5 treatments, while acute severe or chronic diseases require multiple treatments, 12 to 15 treatments are a course of treatment;

 For the health care of sub-healthy people and the elderly, under the advice of a doctor, it is generally more appropriate to take it twice a year!

-Hyperbaric oxygen therapy should not be given to treated patients with untreated pneumothorax, bullae, mediastinal emphysema, multiple skull fractures with pneumocranial and cerebrospinal fluid leaks, and untreated active bleeding.
+Hyperbaric oxygen therapy machine should not be given to treated patients with untreated pneumothorax, bullae, mediastinal emphysema, multiple skull fractures with pneumocranial and cerebrospinal fluid leaks, and untreated active bleeding.

 But for people who need health care, it doesn't mean that everyone can do it.
 For example, if you have a fever or a severe cold, it's best not to do it.